Screenings to detect cancer early and personalized treatment plans for after a diagnosis

 Hormonal or biological therapies, surgery, radiation therapy and chemotherapy - there are more lifesaving treatments to attack breast cancer today than ever before.

 Some of our common services:

+All women over 20 years of age are encouraged to perform a monthly breast self-exam.
 Being familiar with the feel and look of your breasts lets you immediately recognize when something is different or does not feel right.
 Self-exams let you learn what is normal for your breasts, especially as they change through the course of your life.

 - Increasing age